-Pregnancy is a very special time in any women’s life.
+Pregnancy is a very special time in any woman’s life.
 Hormonal changes will take place before and during pregnancy, which will reflect on how the woman will feel during exercises too.

 Being a mother myself I found that training before, during and after the pregnancy helped me to understand a lot; especially how a woman’s body can respond and adjust to all changes within that time frame.

 I qualified as a pre/post natal gym trainer more than 10 years ago.
 Since then I’ve trained a lot of women with different pregnancies and deliveries consequently teaching me many things.RELATED: RECOMMENDED PLANS FOR YOU

 However here are the most important ones, which I always mention to my clients, and keep in my mind too.